Wednesday, 31 May 2023

 Setting the right mood for our tour!

 That night we met our tour director and the other people who would be on the tour with us – 28 in total.
-We then headed out for dinner together.
+We then headed out for dinner together - “to a local restaurant”.
 It was to be a short walk to a local restaurant and yes it was local and not a particularly long walk but it was up hill and down sometimes quite steep in places.
-It set the pace!
+The slope set the pace!

 May 28 – June 11 Sardinia and Corsica

-And now for something different a bus tour of Sardinia and Corsica the lands, they say, of myths and legends.
-Two islands so different from each other – one Italian and one French, although we were to discover that they are fiercely independent with their own languages, sense of pride and long often tortured histories of invasion and domination.
-The Vandals, Barbarians, the Moors, the Pisans and the Genoese add to that in more recent history the Italians and French for Sardinia and Corsica respectively.
+And now for something different - a organised bus tour, our first!
+We would be touring Sardinia and Corsica the lands of myths and legends.
+Two islands so different from each other – one Italian and one French, although we were to discover that they are fiercely independent with their own languages, sense of pride and long, often tortured, histories of invasion and domination.
+The Vandals, Barbarians, the Moors, the Pisans and the Genoese all wanted to possess these jewel - add to that list in more recent history the Italians and French for Sardinia and Corsica respectively have fought successfully - but memories are long and the sense of national prided strong so who knows what the future holds.
+But to the present ....

 2024 looms!